Board of Directors

 Art has also served as Executive Vice President and Chief Financial Officer of Union Station in Kansas City; Chief Administrative Officer of Jackson County, Missouri; Vice President of Strategy and Tax Product Development at H&R Block; Senior Vice President of the Kansas City Royals; and Vice President of Global R&D Finance at Hoechst Marion Roussel.

 Jim Mitchum brings considerable experience in senior executive positions to the CEO position at Heart to Heart International.
 Jim has worked for Eli Lilly & Co, spent 20 years with Marion Laboratories and held international executive positions with Hoechst Marion Roussel in Germany, Aventis UK, Aventis Japan, and Sanofi-Aventis.
 Jim holds an MBA from the University of Tennessee-Knoxville’s College of Business Administration and also has a background in service-oriented work, having spent some of his youth living in Ethiopia.

 Although Jim has lived and worked around the U.S. and the world, he and his wife consider Kansas City to be home, having raised their family and established roots in the KC Metro.

 Carla Duryee spent 33 years with major pharmaceutical companies, specializing in marketing, communications and education for primary care providers.
 Those provider groups included family physicians, osteopathic physicians, physician assistants, nurse practitioners, and emergency nurses.
 For more than 10 years, she has been CEO of Duryee Consulting, LLC, working with pharma, device, and nutrition groups on marketing and communication plans.

-Beyond serving on the HHI Board, Carla serves on the American Academy of Family Physicians Foundation Board, the Physician Assistant Board of Trustees, the American Nurse Practitioner Foundation Board of Directors, and the Board of Trustees of Kansas City University of Medicine and Bioscience.
+Beyond serving on the HHI Board, Carla serves on the AHA Go Red for Women Committee Board, the Physician Assistant Board of Trustees, the American Nurse Practitioner Foundation Board of Directors, and the American Academy of Family Physicians Corporate Council.